abisop/nuttx-docs/en/guides/porting-case-studies/bcm2711-rpi4b.md

 `arm64_earlyprint_init` function was getting called.
 Something was wrong with my UART configuration.

-I then tried directly manipulating registers to put the text "hi" in the UART FIFO.
+I then tried directly manipulating registers to put the text \"hi\" in the UART FIFO.
 When I booted again, this printed, but then was followed by some garbled output.
 It appeared that the the `char *` pointer passed to the print function was getting garbled.
 After troubleshooting by printing characters directly by calling my `arm64_lowputc` in the assembly boot script, I discovered that I could print a string from the C definition if I declared the string as static.
 I also investigated the